microsoft/TemplateStudio/docs/projectTypes/navigationpane.md

 ## NavigationViewHeaderBehavior

-The navigation pane projects add a Behavior in the NavigationView that allows different pages to customize or hide the Header when that page is being viewed.
+The navigation pane projects add a Behavior to the NavigationView that allows different pages to customize or hide the Header when that page is shown.

 ### Configuración inicial